hyperledger-archives/grid/README.md

 ## Building Grid

-Before building, make sure you `libzmq3-dev` package installed in Debian(Ubuntu).
+Before building, please make sure you have the `libzmq3-dev` package installed in Debian(Ubuntu).

 This can be installed with: